JuliaMizarela/Decola_Tech_3aEd/README.md

 ## CLI commands used

 Repositório Git criado localmente e posteriormente empurrado para remoto no GitHub seguindo a sequência:

-<a name="CLI_commands">__Preparação__</a>
+<a name="CLI_commands">__Preparação no Bash__</a>
 ```
 cd Scripts/Web          # My scripts are organized loosely by type or language
 mkdir DIO               # I'm in more then one bootcamp
 mkdir DIO/Decola_Tech_3aEd
 cd DIO/Decola_Tech_3aEd
 touch README.md
 gedit README.md         # Initial edition to this README.md as seen on the "Initial Commit"
 ```
 <a name="Git_commands">__Git commands__</a>
 ```